-HSA contribution limits go by the calendar year.
+HSA contribution limits go by the calendar year and are adjusted for inflation.
 So even if you enrolled in your HSA mid-year, or your plan year runs on a different schedule, you are still subject to calendar year contribution limits.
 Limits change every year, so make sure you stay up to date and don’t reference limits from the previous year.
-The limits for 2021 are below.

 If you are enrolled in your HSA the full calendar year and your health plan doesn’t change, it is pretty straightforward to understand your contribution limit.
 But there can be a few factors that make it trickier: